tgallacher/gatsby-plugin-changelog-context/README.md

 ---

-Each page's commit history is added to your page templates via the [page context](https://www.gatsbyjs.org/docs/gatsby-internals-terminology/#pagecontext).
-This then gives you the ability to display/consume this data within your page template however you like.
+Get access to a given page's commit history directly from your page template's [page context](https://www.gatsbyjs.org/docs/gatsby-internals-terminology/#pagecontext).
+This gives you the ability to display/consume this data within your page template however you like.

 <!-- TOC -->